omegaengine/omegaengine/doc/readme.txt

 This folder contains Doxygen configuration for generating source code documentation.
 The resulting documentation files are placed in ..\build\Documentation.

-The "build.cmd" script will launch Doxygen using Zero Install.
+The "build.ps1" script will launch Doxygen using Zero Install.